cestella/software_engineering_curriculum/README.md

 * A Pull Request (visible in the `Pull Requests` Tab above)

 Therefore, the creation of a feature involves the following steps:
+0. Checkout master and pull the most recent changes
 1. Create a local branch of the form `wastella/<name>`
 2. Make some changes
 3. Commit those changes locally